Optimal Dynamical Frames: Existence of frames of iterations

 Second, as $(A_N)^*=S^*|_N$, then for $f=\sum\limits_{n=0}^{+\infty}a_n\rchi^n$ we have

 which goes to zero when $n\to +\infty$ as it is the tail of a convergent sum.
 The strong stability of $T^*$ then follows from the identity $(T^*)^n=V(S^*|_N)^nV^*$ for all $n\geqslant0$. \end{proof}

-To prove the converse of Proposition \ref{prop:parseval-ida}, by Theorem \ref{cms}, it is enough to show that contractions with strongly stable adjoints are unitarily equivalent to shift compressions in a model space.
-The following result uses Rota functional model \cite{R}, refined by De Branges an Rovnyak in \cite{BR64}.
-Since its proof will be important in what follows, we include it below. \begin{theorem}[{ \cite[p.
+The converse of Proposition \ref{prop:parseval-ida} was obtained in \cite{AP17}.
+We give a proof for completeness.
+By Theorem \ref{cms}, it is enough to show that contractions with strongly stable adjoints are unitarily equivalent to shift compressions in a model space.
+The following result uses Rota functional model \cite{R}, later refined by De Branges and Rovnyak in \cite{BR64}.
+Since its proof will be important in what follows, we include it below. \begin{theorem}[{\cite[p.
 18]{N}}] Let $T\in\mathcal B(\mathcal H)$.
-If $T$ is a contraction and $T^*$ is strongly stable, then there exists a Hilbert space $\KK$ such that $T$ is unitarily equivalent to $A_N$ for some model space $N\subseteq H^2_\KK$. \end{theorem} \begin{proof} As $\norm{T}\leqslant1$ we have that $I_\HH-TT^*$ is a self-adjoint semidefinite positive operator.
-Set $D:=(I_\HH-TT^*)^{1/2}$, $\KK=\overline{D(\HH)}$ and define $L:\HH\to H^2_\KK$ as
+If $T$ is a contraction and $T^*$ is strongly stable, then there exists a Hilbert space $\KK$ and a model space $N\subseteq H^2_{\KK}$ such that $T$ is unitarily equivalent to $A_N$ . \end{theorem} \begin{proof} As $\norm{T}\leqslant1$ we have that $I_\HH-TT^*$ is a self-adjoint positive semidefinite operator.
+Set $D_{T^*}:=(I_\HH-TT^*)^{1/2}$, $\KK=\overline{D_{T^*}(\HH)}$ and define $L:\HH\to H^2_\KK$ as